Exact black holes and black branes with bumpy horizons supported by superfluid pions: The geometry of the horizon

 Consider now a pair of vortices with opposite vorticity $\pm q$ separated by a distance $\ell$.
 The curvature in this case peaks in between them.
 As $\ell\to0$, $H$ vanishes, but their derivatives between the vortices increase without limit.
 The source $(\nabla\alpha)^2$ becomes localized in an arbitrarily small neighborhood of the coincidence point, while its integral in Eq. \eqref{int} remains fixed by the topological charge.
 Geometrically, using $R_\Sigma\sqrt{g_\Sigma}=-\Delta_F P$, and integrating Eq. \eqref{EqP} on a shrinking disk, the regular Liouville term $2\gamma e^P$ gives no contribution, and one finds in the collapsed limit

 This corresponds to a localized conical defect on the horizon generated by the collapsing vortex pair, and produces a spike on it: a conical defect with angular deficit $2\pi K|q|$.
-We may sprinkle these defect on the horizon to produce spiky black holes.
-Note that these conical defects are intrinsic to the horizon geometry; the full spacetime remains regular.
+We may sprinkle these defects on the horizon to produce spiky black holes.
+The conical defects extend throughout spacetime as cosmic strings impinging on the horizon and reaching infinity.

 We now begin the analysis starting with the case $\gamma=1$ (when the cosmological constant is not necessary to have an event horizon).